guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 ### Distributed

-Distributed version control systems (DVCS) use a peer-to-peer approach to version control, as opposed to the client–server approach of centralized systems.
+Distributed version control systems (DVCS) use a peer-to-peer approach to version control, as opposed to the clientâ€“server approach of centralized systems.
 Distributed revision control synchronizes repositories by transferring patches from peer to peer.
 There is no single central version of the codebase; instead, each user has a working copy and the full change history.

 ![distributed_vc](https://github.com/guyllaumedemers/SCM-Project-Management-and-version-control/blob/master/res/Distributed_vc.png)